Inward Investment on London’s Housing Market

 When asked about the current and pending state of London’s housing market following Brexit, Galliard’s Sales Director David Galman confidently responded: “Buyers - whether they are owner occupiers or professional investors - need to remember that long term, property is still the best performing investment asset class around.”

 Read more about property investment and what it can offer.

 The Significance of Inward Investment

-Firstly, the majority of tend to invest compared to domestic buyers.
+Firstly, the majority of overseas investors tend to invest off-plan compared to domestic buyers.
 With this comes a mutually beneficial result for both the investors and the property market, whereby investors will most likely profit from capital growth later down the line and as a result of pre-completion sales, developers and local councils can then commission the construction of further homes including affordable properties.
-For example, found that sales to overseas investors helped to finance 3,000 new affordable homes.
+For example, Savills found that off-plan sales to overseas investors helped to finance 3,000 new affordable homes.
 If investment was restricted or overseas investors suddenly became uninterested in the London market, developers would be at risk of having to halt construction, which could be extremely costly and detrimental to the housing market.

-Back in 2001 only of Londoners rented, according to London and Partners, but today approximately one in three of Londoners rent, making it the new norm and property ownership slowly becoming a thing of the past.
+Back in 2001 only 15% of Londoners rented, according to London and Partners, but today approximately one in three of Londoners rent, making it the new norm and property ownership slowly becoming a thing of the past.

 The student Buy-to-Let sector is something that’s becoming more and more apparent, and of particular interest to overseas investors.
 London’s universities are renowned all over the world, inviting hundreds of thousands of international students looking for an elite education and, of course, they all need somewhere to live.
 The maintenance and growth of this particular sector is sure to play a significant role within the Buy-to-Let market.
 In 2007, global investment in student property stood at £2.1bn, doubling to more than £4.5bn (and rising) today.